O

 • Aggressive: Unlike most sharks, many experts consider this species aggressive.
 As opportunistic hunters, they may be dangerous to humans in some situations

 • Highly prized: The fins of this species are sought after by chefs and restaurants because they are a prime ingredient in shark fin soup.
-Because of hunting, their population has declined.
+Because of overfishing, bycatch, and targeted hunting for their fins, their population has declined.

 • White fins: As their name suggests, this species has white-tipped fins.
 This feature sets them apart from others.

 • Drastically declining population: You could find this shark throughout much of the globe at one point.
-However, their population has declined steeply.
+However, their population has declined steeply, with some regions experiencing declines of up to 95%.

 • Opportunistic hunter: Unlike many predators, this shark remains very opportunistic.
 Therefore, they will eat just about anything if they can catch it.